norcams/docs-enduser/docs/known-issues.rst

    openstack console log show <server>

+Or access the console log from the dashboard.

-If the output contains this, your instance is affected by this bug:
+If the console log contains the text below, your instance is affected by this bug:

 .. code-block:: text